Is Jealousy Healthy In a Relationship?

 But jealousy also has the power to damage relationships, depending on how you handle it.
 Managing a white-hot feeling like jealousy and communicating about it in a vulnerable, emotionally-safe way takes a lot of self-awareness and self-control.
 Then, jealousy becomes something that helps you preserve and strengthen your relationship, and create an even deeper bond between yourself and your partner.

-On today’s episode of the podcast, we’re discussing how you can do that.
+This article will discuss how you can do that.
 You’ll learn all about why we feel jealous, when is jealousy healthy in a relationship and when it’s a problem, and how you can use feelings of jealousy to tune into what’s happening, start important conversations, and take positive action that helps your relationship grow.
+I’ve also created an episode of the Love, Happiness and Success podcast on this topic.
+You can listen on this page, Apple podcasts, Spotify, or wherever you get your podcasts.

 Our authentic relationship experts know how to help you learn, grow, and move forward into a bright new chapter.